5 Best UFC Rivalries of All Time | Easily Explained

 Famously in their staredown, Jones would bump his head against Cormier, and Cormier would push Jones back by the throat.

-The two eventually met in a different pay per view, as Jones had pulled out due to a torn meniscus for UFC 178.
+The two eventually met in a different pay-per-view, as Jones had pulled out due to a torn meniscus at UFC 178.

-Jones would have off the cage troubles including hit and run conviction, failed drug tests and a bunch of other unpleasant events.
+Jones would have off-the-cage troubles including hit-and-run convictions, failed drug tests, and a bunch of other unpleasant events.

-Additionally, prior to the fight with Cormier, Jones was said to have alarmingly low T/E ratio, which brought along suspicious for steroid use.
+Additionally, before the fight with Cormier, Jones was said to have an alarmingly low T/E ratio, which brought along suspicion of steroid use.

-Cormier would go on to meet Jones at UFC 200, until he didn't.
-Jones would actually test positive for steroids and the fight would be called off.
+Cormier would go on to meet Jones at UFC 200 until he didn't.
+Jones would test positive for steroids and the fight would be called off.
 He would be suspended for a year.